nikkirubinstein/ResGuides-Introductory-R-Workshop/gitbooksintro.md

-# Creating your own lessons
+n# Creating your own lessons

 Follow these instructions to create you own `ResGuides` lesson using this book as a template.